 Certain formulations of potassium chloride

-Certain medicines for seizures like phenobarbital, primidone
+Certain medications for seizures, such as phenobarbital, primidone

-Certain medicines for travel sickness like scopolamine
+Certain medications for travel sickness, such as scopolamine

 What side effects may I notice from receiving this medication?

 Side effects that you should report to your care team as soon as possible:

 Allergic reactions—skin rash, itching, hives, swelling of the face, lips, tongue, or throat